TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Camera_Hardware_System.md

 # Camera Hardware System
 ## Functionality
 The Camera Hardware System is responsible for the design of a 2 degree of freedom steerable camera system capable of capturing images of in-flight Unmanned Aerial Systems (UAS) or their control stations and sending them to the database storage.
-This system will also monitor itself for errors and report them to the database when stability is re-achieved.
+This system will also monitor itself for errors and report them to the database when applicable.

 ## Constraints
 | No.| Constraint | Origin |
 | -- | --------- |--------|